 Leading the Way

 As one of the country’s largest networks of equipment dealerships, RDO Equipment Co. certainly falls within the realm of a male-dominated industry, but is also one that is gender-diversified at all levels.
-Christi Offutt, Chief Executive Officer has been in various executive leadership positions for nearly 15 years.
+Christi Offutt, Chair of R.D.
+Offutt Company has been in various executive leadership positions for nearly 15 years.
 And across the company, everything from C-Suite to executive to director positions are held by females.

-The diversity can be seen throughout RDO Equipment Co.’s 77 stores across 10 states as well.
+The diversity can be seen throughout RDO Equipment Co.’s 75+ stores across nine states as well.
 One area that has benefited from a diversified work force is RDO Equipment Co.’s Texas region, which boasts females in several types of positions, and is an example of the growing opportunities, potential, and place women have the in the construction equipment industry.

 What’s Bringing in Women

 Like Bush and several of her colleagues, more and more women are trading office attire and computers for work boots and the roar of equipment.

 “It’s a great field,” Bush says of the construction industry.
 “And it’s no longer just a man’s world.
 Operators, project managers, presidents of companies; there continues to be more opportunities for women in this growing industry.”